ScottLogic/Technology-Carbon-Standard/pages/information/estate.md

 </tr>
 </table>

+__Embodied Carbon__:
-Ideally embodied carbon will come directly from CMDB inventory data and then be combined with device lifetime information. e.g. if a company laptop is refreshed every 5 years then the embodied carbon for all devices should be divided by 5 for an annual amount.
-Where embodied carbon is not included in the inventory or can't be quickly be derived through cross referencing data sheets, then approximations can be made using emissions data for similar hardware. e.g. if you have 200 desktops and the manufacturer doesn't provide a value then take a desktop of similar spec and age that does and use the value from that.
+Embodied carbon will come directly from inventory data or via a data sheet lookup and then be combined with device lifetime information.
+For example, if a company laptop is refreshed every 5 years then the embodied carbon for all devices should be divided by 5 for an annual amount.
+Where embodied carbon can't be quickly be derived through cross referencing data sheets, then approximations can be made using emissions data for similar hardware. e.g. if an org 200 desktop PCs of one type and the manufacturer doesn't provide a value then take a desktop PC of similar spec and age that does and use the value from that.
 Such approximations should be explicitly captured.

+__Operational Emissions__:
-For operational emissions the ownership of the device doesn't matter, but whether the user is using the device for non-personal reasons does.
-For example, working hours emissions should be captured for a laptop but not weekend browsing.
-For all the devices that are mobile or home based the electricity carbon intensity should come from the regional level whereas for fixed office/facility items more accuracy may be possible, e.g. if an office is known to be 50% solar on average.
+Ownership of the device doesn't matter, but whether the user is using the device for non-personal reasons does; for example, working hours emissions should be captured for a laptop but not weekend browsing.
+For all the devices that are mobile or home based the electricity carbon intensity should come from the country/regional value whereas for fixed office/facility items more accuracy may be possible, e.g. if an office is known to be 50% solar on average.

-As for embodied carbon energy usage can come from the information in the inventory or be looked up in data sheets.

 Care should be taken to avoid double counting any equipment.
-For example, when reporting monitor emissions assumptions will be required based on how often users will be in the office vs at home and emissions only attributed to one of the two at a given point in time.
+For example, when reporting computer monitor emissions, assumptions will be required based on how often users will be in the office vs at home and emissions only attributed to one of the two at a given point in time.

 The table below captures some of the things to consider for various device types: